getnikola/nikola/docs/manual.rst

    You can also use a file blacklist (``HEADER_PERMALINKS_FILE_BLACKLIST``), useful for some index pages.
-Paths include the output directory (eg.
+Paths include the output directory (e.g.
    ``output/index.html``)